ruialmeida-cyber/ruialmeida-cyber/README.md

 # Evidence-Based Work

 All my labs are based on exported logs and reproducible environments.
-I prefer working from real data rather than abstract examples, because IAM issues usually only become clear when you see how identity behaves over time.
+I prefer working from real data rather than abstract examples, because IAM issues often only become visible when you observe how identity behaves over time.

 ---